 Dr. Ray Kadkhodaian

 Dr. Ray is a CoFounder of The Lighthouse, a practice he founded with his wife, Jean, in 2002.
-Together they developed a unique and successful model of working with couples, called couples synergy, offered only at The Lighthouse.
-For the past 15 years, Dr. Ray & Jean have helped thousands of couples and have quickly become experts in the field of marriage and relationships.
+Together they developed a unique and successful model of working with couples, called Couples Synergy, offered only at The Lighthouse.
+For the nearly 20 years, Dr. Ray & Jean have helped thousands of couples and have quickly become experts in the field of marriage and relationships.

 Dr. Ray is passionate about helping husbands understand the importance of their role in their marriage, teaching them new skills of communication and empowering them to make the changes necessary to create a happy, healthy and revitalized relationship with their spouse.
 As his wife, Jean, is able to provide guidance for the wives she works with, Dr. Ray is able to be an advocate for their husbands, educating them on the developmental challenges that every relationship encounters and helping them navigate those challenges.